Sei v2 - The First Parallelized EVM Blockchain

 Optimistic parallelization

-Sei V2 will remove the need for developers to define state access themselves.
-Instead, the chain will optimistically run all transactions in parallel.
-Whenever there are conflicts (transactions touching the same state), the chain will track what parts of storage each transaction is touching.
-Transactions touching different parts of storage will be rerun in parallel, and transactions touching the same state will be rerun sequentially.
-This will recursively continue until there are no more conflicts that are unaccounted for.
-Since the transactions are ordered in a block, this is a deterministic process that will ease the developer workflow while maintaining parallelization at the chain level.
+Sei V2 removes the need for developers to define state access themselves.
+Instead, the chain optimistically runs all transactions in parallel.
+Whenever there are conflicts (transactions touching the same state), the chain tracks what parts of storage each transaction is touching.
+Transactions touching different parts of storage are rerun in parallel, and transactions touching the same state are rerun sequentially.
+This recursively continues until there are no more conflicts that are unaccounted for.
+Since the transactions are ordered in a block, this is a deterministic process that eases the developer workflow while maintaining parallelization at the chain level.

-Optimistic parallelization will apply to all transactions that are run on Sei, including Sei native transactions, Cosmwasm transactions, and EVM transactions.
-More details about the technical implementation can be found here
+Optimistic parallelization applies to all transactions that are run on Sei, including Sei native transactions, Cosmwasm transactions, and EVM transactions.
+More details about the technical implementation can be found here.

 SeiDB

-Sei currently uses a vanilla database layer which is composed of an IAVL tree data structure.
-This data structure is less efficient from both a storage and latency perspective because of its schema and additional metadata, leading to greater write amplification and slower disk access.
+Previously, Sei used a vanilla database layer which is composed of an IAVL tree data structure.
+This data structure was less efficient from both a storage and latency perspective because of its schema and additional metadata, leading to greater write amplification and slower disk access.

-In addition to this change, rigorous benchmarking was done on various industry leading databases, and Sei V2 will be moving towards using PebbleDB instead of GoLevelDB, which results in substantially improved read/write performance for multi-threaded access.
+In addition to this change, rigorous benchmarking was done on various industry leading databases, and Sei V2 moved towards using PebbleDB instead of GoLevelDB, which results in substantially improved read/write performance for multi-threaded access.

 Interoperability